Department of Physical Science and Applied Mathematics

 The goal of this course is to understand the fundamental limits on what can be efficiently computed in our universe and other possible universes.
 These limits reveal deep and mysterious properties about information, knowledge, and processing, as well as practical issues about what can and cannot be computed.
 The course introduces the foundations of automata theory, computability theory, and complexity theory.
 Shows relationship between automata and formal languages.
 Addresses the issue of which problems can be solved by computational means (decidability vs undecidability), and introduces concepts related to computational complexity of problems.
 Lecture, 3 hours.

-Prerequisite: CSCI-302, CSCI-317, and MATH-285
+Prerequisite: CSCI-302, CSCI-317, MATH-285

-CSCI-450 Ug Research Internship Program 1-4 Credits
+CSCI-450 UG Research Internship Program 1-4 Credits

 This course may be taken for a maximum of four (4) units in one semester.
 A maximum of six (6) combined unit credits for CSCI-450 or CSCI-485 apply to graduation.
 This course is designed with the purpose of providing students the opportunity to conduct research off-campus at universities or companies in the community.
 This course promotes early entry into the workplace for the student through part-time employment.
 This course requires actual work experience be sought in an appropriate business firm providing an opportunity to integrate classroom teaching in practical application under the direct supervision of the assigned instructor.
 Students are responsible for completing a project report and presenting their research results in CSCI-499C.
 Registration is limited to juniors or seniors.